Rudxain/Collatz-finder.js/README.md

 lim n -> Inf: f^(n + 1)(x) / f^n(x)

-What about this one?

-lim x -> Inf: f(x + 1) / f(x)

-Are both limits irrational?
-If so, are they transcendental?
+Is it irrational?
+If so, is it transcendental?

 # A doubt I have
 > The following is subjective, because it heavily depends on my knowledge of the problem.

-For a an arbitrary positive `n` to diverge to +Infinity when the Collatz procedure is applied, it must be a number that **always becomes odd** after applying the `f` previously mentioned.
+For an arbitrary positive `n` to diverge to +Infinity when the Collatz procedure is applied, it must be a number that **always becomes odd** after applying the `f` previously mentioned.
 If we take a heuristic/statistical POV, **this is impossible**.

 Why has nobody proven that no number can't diverge?
 Why is everybody focused on finding unknown cycles and proving the conjecture true?